volkodavs/javafilters-benchmarks/README.md

 # Java Filter Benchmarks

-## Benchmark
+## Introduction

-### Tests methods
-We're going to perform benchmarks against different way to filter values in array:
+We're going to perform benchmarks against the different way to filter values in the array

 * stream + one filter
 * stream + multiple filters